ktaylor63/southeast/site/content/national-wildlife-refuges/green-river-national-wildlife-refuge.md

 ---
+draft: true
-title: 'Green River National Wildlife Refuge'
+title: "Green River National Wildlife Refuge"
-nav: 'Green River NWR'
+nav: "Green River NWR"
-description: 'The federal government is creating a national wildlife refuged in Kentucky close to where the Green River and Ohio River meet.
-It will benefit wildlife and sportsmen alike.'
+description: "The federal government is creating a national wildlife refuged in Kentucky close to where the Green River and Ohio River meet.
+It will benefit wildlife and sportsmen alike."
 hero:
   name: ohio-river-green-river-nwr.jpg
-    alt: 'A river banked by trees and with smokestacks in the distance.'
+  alt: "A river banked by trees and with smokestacks in the distance."
-    caption: 'The Ohio River borders the north end of the proposed conservation partnership area for the Green River National Wildlife Refuge in Henderson County.
-Photo by Kristen Peters, USFWS.'
+  caption: "The Ohio River borders the north end of the proposed conservation partnership area for the Green River National Wildlife Refuge in Henderson County.
+Photo by Kristen Peters, USFWS."
 tags:
-    - 'Green River National Wildlife Refuge'
+  - "Green River National Wildlife Refuge"
   - Kentucky
-    - 'Land Protection Plan'
+  - "Land Protection Plan"
-    - 'National Wildlife Refuge System'
+  - "National Wildlife Refuge System"
   - Planning
-    - 'Refuge Establishment'
+  - "Refuge Establishment"
-updated: 'July 24, 2019'
+updated: "July 24, 2019"
 ---

 The U.S. Fish and Wildlife Service (Service) is establishing a second national wildlife refuge administered in Kentucky to protect high-quality wildlife and fish habitats near the confluence of the Green River and Ohio Rivers.
 With support and direction from Congress, the Service is establishing the Green River National Wildlife Refuge (NWR) in Henderson County, Kentucky.

 [Download the land protection plan](https://ecos.fws.gov/ServCat/Reference/Profile/114674).

 ## National Wildlife Refuge System in Kentucky

 The Service manages the National Wildlife Refuge System, a national network of public lands and waters devoted to the conservation of fish, wildlife, and plants and their habitats.
 Since President Theodore Roosevelt designated Florida’s Pelican Island as the first wildlife refuge in 1903, the National Wildlife Refuge System has grown to include more than 560 refuges and other protected areas.
 They encompass 150 million acres of land and water from the Caribbean to the remote Pacific.

 The National Wildlife Refuge System includes [Clarks River NWR](https://www.fws.gov/refuge/Clarks_River/) near Benton, Kentucky, which is the only national wildlife refuge located solely in Kentucky.
 Visitors to Clarks River NWR enjoy wildlife-related recreation, including hunting, fishing, wildlife observation and photography, and environmental education and interpretation.

 In 2018, Congress directed the Service to establish Kentucky’s second national wildlife refuge fully located in Henderson County.
 The Service initiated the planning process for this addition to the National Wildlife Refuge System and referred to it as the Green River National Wildlife Refuge.

 ## Goals